h2oai/h2ogpt/docs/FAQ.md

 If you want to stop generation of speech, click "Stop" in top-right to stop generation of text and speech, or click "Stop/Clear Speak" to stop speech when having clicked on "Speak Instruction" and "Speak Response".

+### Faster ASR

+For fast performance, one can use `distil-whisper/distil-large-v2` as the model, which is about 10x faster for similar accuracy.

+In addition, faster_whisper package is used by default if using large v2 or v3, which is about 4x faster for similar accuracy.

 ### Voice Cloning

 Follow these steps: